rahulsingh2312/botx/README.md

 ### Step 3: Deploy to Vercel
 - Deploy the bot to Vercel for automated, scheduled tweets.
-- Check `vercel.json` to set the post frequency (default is 1 post per day).
+- (default) (u can just change this if u vercel pro) Check `vercel.json` to set the post frequency (default is 1 post per day).

+### Step 3.5: Change the link in github workflow
+- The deployed link you will get from vercel change it in .github/workflow/tweet-bot.yml

 ### Step 4: Extra Post Requests (Optional)
 Manually trigger additional posts by sending a GET request to the `/api/tweet` endpoint.